Can Donald Trump still run for president after four indictments?

 Donald Trump is now the subject of four criminal cases at a time when he is also hot on the trail of another stint in the White House.

-The former president was indicted, again, by a grand jury in Georgia on 14 August – less than a month after Justice Department special counsel Jack Smith unveiled federal charges against him for his alleged efforts to overturn the 2020 election.
+The former president was indicted for a fourth time in Georgia on 14 August – less than a month after Justice Department special counsel Jack Smith unveiled federal charges against him for his alleged efforts to overturn the 2020 election.

 This time, Mr Trump was charged by Fulton County district attorney Fani Willis with 13 counts related to an alleged conspiracy to alter the election result in the swing state in the days that followed his defeat to Joe Biden.

-Note: This story was updated on 31 August 2023 to reflect new developments